Skip to main content

 Storing chemicals in your Alaska tank?

-Alaska's OSSF rules don't cover chemical-storage tanks — those are specified at the manufacturer level.
-If you need a tank rated for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has the full system-of-construction specifications.
+Alaska's OSSF rules don't cover chemical-storage tanks.
+These are specified by the manufacturer.
+If you need a tank for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has all the construction details.

 Agricultural Tank Regulations — Alaska DNR & ADEC

-The Alaska Department of Natural Resources (DNR) Division of Agriculture and the Alaska Department of Environmental Conservation (ADEC) share the narrow slice of agricultural-tank oversight that applies in Alaska under the Alaska Statutes (A.S.) and the Alaska Administrative Code (AAC):
+The Alaska Department of Natural Resources (DNR) Division of Agriculture and the Alaska Department of Environmental Conservation (ADEC) oversee agricultural tanks in Alaska under the Alaska Statutes (A.S.) and the Alaska Administrative Code (AAC):

 • 11 AAC 34 — DNR Division of Agriculture rules; the limited commercial-ag framework that covers seed certification, plant-material inventory, and agribusiness registration in a state with very little row-crop acreage.